What are AI Agents? How AI Augments Human Work to Increase Productivity

 What are AI Agents?

-AI agents (artificial intelligence agents) are systems that can act autonomously, with minimal human input, to achieve goals on behalf of users.
-They use technologies such as machine learning, natural language processing, and large language models (LLMs) to analyze data, make decisions, and take actions that complete assigned tasks.
+They use technologies such as machine learning, natural language processing, and large language models (LLMs) to analyze data, make decisions, and perform actions that complete assigned tasks.
+Unlike assistants or chatbots that follow pre-defined rules or only generate text, AI agents can execute complex, multi-step tasks.
 What’s important to note is that AI agents are designed to augment human capabilities and optimize efficiency by working alongside humans, rather than replacing them.

 Intelligent agents support users in their daily work by automating repetitive tasks, surfacing valuable insights, solving complex problems, and facilitating seamless interactions with users or other systems.